Dr. Stephen Taylor

 Students in SCI 122/122L explore the nature and methods of science before striving for deeper understanding and application of critical thinking skills to modern scientific issues.
 Students will address such different questions as, "Why do Hurricanes have such strong winds?" or "What is nuclear radiation and what is the risk to Kauai residents from the Fukushima disaster?"

 The course is designed to help career technical education students acquire a better understanding of the physics applicable to their field.
-The course is required for Certificates and Associate of Applied Science degrees in career and technical education.
+The course is required for Associate of Science degrees in career and technical education.

 PHYS 151: College Physics